|Planet||Stationary (retrograde)||Stationary (direct)||In Sign|

 Even people who aren’t even remotely familiar with astrology have heard of this one.
-We’ll unpack that in just a minute.
 Mercury is also Hermes, considered the emissary of the Gods but also, something of a trickster.
 Ruling Virgo and Gemini, this planetary influence usually denotes something of an adaptable nature but also, a very curious, very chatty sort of feel.

 Mercury is also a quick little booger.
 Because this is one of the inner planets, it moves around the sun much more quickly than other planets - which is, incidentally, why you’ll hear about Mercury's retrograde cycles much more frequently.
 They happen more frequently!
 (But wait, there’s more!)
 The best way to think about what Mercury does in astrology is that it rules your mind and your mouth but also, the way you move: communication, technology, travel, speech and thinking - and everything that ties in there.

 Mercury retrograde is a well known, regular cycle that happens three to four times every year and it lasts around 24 days.
 You’d think the frequency would kind of hint that maybe the things that occur during it can be prevented with a little foresight - and yet, though most people associate technological breakdowns and communications issues with this cycle, the truth is this is also one of those times an ex might pop up either in your thoughts or in reality.
 You know that’s a bad idea even without astrological influence, but there you have it.
 Instead of reaching out, just write this one off to Mercury Retrograde and you’ll be good to go!